 Bring Ireland to you at Raglan Road Irish Pub and Restaurant.
 Located in Disney Springs, Raglan Road is about as authentic as you can get outside of the Emerald Isle, with much of the bar actually having been made in Ireland, shipped across the Atlantic, and reassembled here for your enjoyment.

 The menu is filled with Irish favorites, from bangers and mash to fish and chips.
 Every meal also comes with a small loaf of Irish Brown Bread and a cup of Guinness Reduction to dip it in.
 Trust us, whatever you do, do not forgo the bread to save room for your meal.
 This stuff is delicious, so you should make peace with the thought of bringing leftovers home now.

-Of course, as this is an Irish pub, drinks are highlight of the menu.
+Of course, as this is an Irish pub, drinks are a highlight of the menu.
 Beer lovers will appreciate the variety of draughts and bottles, along with some Raglan Road signature brews.
 There are also quite a few cocktails that sound mighty tasty.
 Another feature of Raglan Road is the entertainment, with live music and even Irish step dancers performing throughout the day.
-When COVID-19 isn’t happening, kids can even jump onstage to learn a few steps.
+When COVID-19 isn’t happening, kids can even jump on stage to learn a few steps.

 Honorable Mention – Best Pub: Rose & Crown Pub

 Enjoy a British invasion of a different sort as you eat up and drink in some classic Brit favorites at the Rose & Crown Pub.
 Located in the United Kingdom Pavilion at Epcot’s World Showcase, the Rose & Crown is a handsome yet lively place to throw back a pint or two.